-Assist and support an employee's gaining of competency in the workplace by monitoring the quality of his/her work performance and his/her rate of progress towards the achievement of the competency standard.
+Assist and support an employee to gain competency in the workplace by monitoring the quality of his/her work performance and his/her rate of progress towards the achievement of the competency standard.

-Enable supervisors and training personnel to identify what skills or individual or a number of employees working in a related area holds competencies.
-This process will assist to identifying the education and training needs of an employee or group of employees with the objective of avoiding unnecessary training,
+Enable supervisors and training personnel to identify what skills an individual or a number of employees working in a related area possess.
+This process will assist to identifying the education and training needs of an employee or group of employees with the objective of avoiding unnecessary training.